Conformal Prediction Bands for Two-Dimensional Functional Time Series: Uncertainty Quantification: Conformal Prediction for 2D Functional Time Series

 We then introduce a \textit{nonconformity measure} $\mathcal{A}$, which is a measurable function with values in $\mathbb{R} \cup \{+\infty\}$.
 The role of $\mathcal{A}(\{z_h, \, h \in \mathcal{I}_1\}, z)$ is to quantify the nonconformity of a new datum $z$ with respect to the training set $\{z_h, \, h \in \mathcal{I}_1\}$.
-The choice of the nonconformity measure is crucial if we aim to find prediction bands \eqref{eq:bands} and if we want to find them in closed form.
-Moreover, as will be discussed later, this choice will also affect the size of the resulting prediction bands, and thus their efficiency.
-Motivated by such considerations, we will employ the following nonconformity score, introduced by \citet{diquigiovanni2021importance}, extended here to two-dimensional functional data:
+The choice of the nonconformity measure is crucial to find prediction bands \eqref{eq:bands} in closed form.
+We employ the following nonconformity score, introduced by \citealt{diquigiovanni2021importance}, extended here to two-dimensional functional data:

-where $z=(x_{T+1}, y)$, $g_{\mathcal{I}_1}$ is a point predictor built from the training set $\mathcal{I}_1$, and $s_{\mathcal{I}_1}$ is a \textit{modulation function}, which is a positive function depending on $\mathcal{I}_1$ itself that allows for prediction bands with non-constant width along the domain.
-The estimation of $g_{\mathcal{I}_1}$ is discussed in Section \ref{section:4}, while the functional standard deviation will be employed as modulation function $s_{\mathcal{I}_1}$, allowing for wider bands in the parts of the domain where data show high variability and narrower and more informative prediction bands in those parts characterized by low variability.
-For an extensive discussion on the optimal choice of modulation function, we refer to \citet{diquigiovanni2021importance}.
+where $z=(x_{T+1}, y)$, $g_{\mathcal{I}_1}$ is a point predictor built from the training set $\mathcal{I}_1$, and $s_{\mathcal{I}_1}$ is a \textit{modulation function}, which is a positive function depending on $\mathcal{I}_1$ that allows for prediction bands with non-constant width along the domain.
+Section \ref{section:4} and \ref{appendix_EK} discuss the estimation of $g_{\mathcal{I}_1}$.
+The functional standard deviation is employed as modulation function $s_{\mathcal{I}_1}$, allowing for wider bands in the parts of the domain where data show high variability and narrower and more informative prediction bands in those parts characterized by low variability.
+For an extensive discussion on the optimal choice of modulation function, we refer to \citealt{diquigiovanni2021importance}.

 Consider now a candidate function $y \in \mathbb{H}$ and define the augmented dataset as $Z_{(y)} = \{Z_t\}_{t=1}^{T+1}$, where: